 Formatting and Filtering

-You can also add, enabled or edit BEx Exceptions via the Context Menu entry “Conditional Formatting”
+You can also add, enable, or edit BEx Exceptions via the Context Menu entry “Conditional Formatting”

 Of course you can apply any kind of filters with single members, ranges excluding and including elements.
 And you can even filter my measure: